 Vehicle maintenance is equally important when it comes to minimising costs, and the best approaches vary according to company size and financial means.

 For businesses investing in a lease agreement, it is crucial to check who is responsible for maintenance costs as per the agreement, and to opt for a plan that comes with a manufacturer’s warranty, preferably covering the estimated mileage.
 If the lease agreement requires you to pay for excess wear and tear, ensure that the stipulations are reasonable in order to avoid unexpected costs at the lease end.

 Replacing car parts can often mean short-term expenditure in return for long-term savings, and this is certainly a return on investment that every business needs.
 If you and your employees are responsible for maintaining company cars, pay particular attention to less well-known components such as the mass airflow sensor, which helps to regulate fuel injection, as well as spark plugs and air filters, to name a few.
 Such components significantly boost fuel efficiency when kept in good condition, and can be easily and cheaply purchased online at sites like Mister Auto.

-Finally, a crucial factor is how the car is driven, and encouraging economical driving helps to keep fuel costs to a minimum.
+Finally, a crucial factor to making yourself fuel-efficient is how the car is driven, and encouraging economical driving helps to keep fuel costs to a minimum.
 As fuel efficiency often goes hand-in-hand with reduced CO2 emissions, businesses may choose to implement a CO2 cap on company cars.
 Lower vehicle emissions also have positive implications for tax rates, so informing employees of the financial benefits is a great incentive.
 Businesses may also wish to invest in telematics technology, making it easier for employees to adopt economical driving habits.

 By investing in a fuel-efficient automotive plan that best meets the needs of your business, you can greatly minimise costs while enhancing your company’s success.